cocos/cocos-engine/native/tools/bindings-generator/README.md

 # What's new
-* Add a prebuilt libclang 5.0 in `libclang/`for mac, linux and windows.
+* Add a prebuilt libclang 12.0 in `libclang/`for mac and windows.
-* If you want use the prebuilt licbclang 5.0 work with Android NDK, then `only the NDK r16 (or higher version) can work corrently` with it.
+* If you want use the prebuilt libclang 12.0 work with Android NDK, then `only the NDK r16 (or higher version) can work corrently` with it.

 # Requirements

-* python2.7
+* python2.7 (64-bit)
 * py-yaml
 * cheetah (for target language templates)
 * libclang binary files